C-Kennelly/H5_DataPipeline/README.md

 The Assistants are also setup to be pulled out into seperate services with some kind of event-based pattern, using something like RabbitMQ.
 However, many stages of the pipeline assume other stages have run first, so it'll need to be a linear flow to start.
 It's a rabbit(haha) hole that I'm not quite ready to go down yet, especially because the ever-present API limit prevents a distributed solution from moving very quickly.

-Realistically, my next most likely step willl be killing the Morticiian for efficiency and then adding Custom Team support - [Alliances](https://www.pivotaltracker.com/epic/show/3725677), and [Fireteams](https://www.pivotaltracker.com/epic/show/3790817).
+Realistically, my next most likely step will be killing the Mortician for efficiency and then adding Custom Team support - [Alliances](https://www.pivotaltracker.com/epic/show/3725677), and [Fireteams](https://www.pivotaltracker.com/epic/show/3790817).
 If you poke around the pipeline database schema, you'll see the "Team Sources" table, which allows teams from different sources to exist.
 However, I need to provide a way for users to create and manage those teams on the front end before this'll be useful.